xeoncross/go-aesctr-with-hmac/README.md

-# Warning

-I am not a cryptographer.
-However, this implementation has very few moving parts all of which are written by real cryptographers and used as described.

 # Encryption and Decryption

 This package is a simple AES-CTR encryption wrapper with SHA512 HMAC authentication.
 I wrote it to handle large blobs of data that would not fit into memory (or would take to much memory).
 Examples include files and client-to-client uploads.
 The assumption is that this will be used with public/private key cryptography where the AES password (and HMAC password) will be strong and random providing a strong security guarantee.